CUBRID/cubrid-manual/en/sql/schema/server_stmt.rst

              't123db', '123db'

 **Example 1**
-The most basic example has the required fields (HOST,PORT,DBNAME,USER) and uses PROPERTIES,COMMENT as the used.
+The following basic example has the required fields (HOST,PORT,DBNAME,USER) and also contains the PROPERTIES and COMMENT fields.

 .. code-block:: sql